Sirocco Studios

 Care

 Enamel is a durable glass-like substance that is resistant to colour fading.
 Avoid contact with cleaning agents, perfumes and sanitisers.
-It is advisable to remove enamel rings if they are to come into contact with cleaning agents as some of these can discolour the enamel.
-Keep the enamel jewellery in the box you received it in, or something similar for protection.
+It is advisable to remove enamel rings if they are to come into contact with cleaning agents, as some of these can discolour the enamel.
+Keep the enamel jewellery in the box you received it in, or something similar, for protection.
 Enamel jewellery should never be put into an ultrasonic cleaner.
 Do not use jewellery cleaning fluids to clean enamel - use a soft toothbrush and warm water.